#LetsTalkSecurity: What Could Possibly Go Wrong?

 Rik Ferguson: [00:32:36] That takes some courage, right.
 That just even, I mean, I'm breaking your story, but I'm impressed by it.
 That's why I'm breaking it.
 That takes the courage to even ask that question, I guess, but maybe the environment is one where you were made to feel comfortable asking that kind of thing.

 Tash Norris: [00:32:52] Yeah, absolutely very much.
 And, um, the CTO was super receptive.
 I think he was, um, keen for someone else to kind of ask some of those more techie security questions, I guess.
 Not that you necessarily expect the CISO to be super hands-on, but because we're so small, I think for us, that was the right thing.
 Um, and so yeah, we interviewed a number of really good candidates.
 Some I actually have kept in touch with today.
 Um, because I felt they were wonderful people on a similar journey to me.
 Uh, and so that's what it came down to was we got to, um, some final candidates and our CTO and our, our head of people, wonderful woman called Sasha works in, went and had a conversation and they came back to me with, we've got some wonderful candidates in that final stage.
 Um, we also think that you're comparable.
 Uh, and actually if we take a step back and think about your career journey, um, and where you want to go, um, I wasn't there yet.
-Um, and I recognise in myself, I wasn't there yet.
-Um, however, they were, they were willing to take that risk and I think what they had recognised, and I hadn't necessarily seen and I'm conscious of making sure I see in my own team now is how do you make sure there's space for that person to grow and to move and their concern was they bring someone in if I was already doing well, would I just move on?
+Um, and I recognize in myself, I wasn't there yet.
+Um, however, they were, they were willing to take that risk and I think what they had recognized, and I hadn't necessarily seen and I'm conscious of making sure I see in my own team now is how do you make sure there's space for that person to grow and to move and their concern was they bring someone in if I was already doing well, would I just move on?
 Um, and so they took a punt.
 Um, and I think it was like last February, they said they were, they would take the punt, they would let me have free reign for a bit and see how it goes.
 Um, and yeah, that stuck.
 So I'm still going.
 And I've hired my team out, which I've incredibly enjoyed doing.

 Rik Ferguson: [00:34:29] It's been like you said, you're very lucky to have been in the place where you can choose them all and very lucky to have all the ones that you chose as well, which is super cool.
 There's a question that came in, on LinkedIn from actually a former colleague of mine, Mark.
 Hi mark.
 Thank you for joining us.
 Um, and his question, obviously, it was very specific at the time when you were talking.
 So I'm going to guess at which particular model he is talking about, he wants to know, did you get a lot of pushback on that?
 Or, um, did you shape the org around that model?
 And I think that model was probably talking about, and I know mark will jump in if I've got this wrong, he was probably talking about, um, keep having AppSec not be seperate.
-So, did you get push back or do you have trust or did you build the organisation around that model?
+So, did you get push back or do you have trust or did you build the organization around that model?

 Tash Norris: [00:35:16] That's certainly what I got from that question.
 No, no push back.
 I think our engineers certainly build and operate in a way where we don't have back-end and then front-end.
 And so for them having cloud or infrastructure security, and then application security was weird.
 Cause that's not how they worked.
 And so for me to move the team to be like that made sense.
 Uh, it's important to note that isn't the only function of my team.
 I've got incident security, operations and incident response.
 I've got connect security, and then I've got my technology risk and compliance.
 So I've got those three pillars.
 Um, I know the business was incredibly supportive and I think it was important for me when I came in and I had that space to build a brand new function, to take that step back and make sure that we build ourselves in a way that aligned to the way the business worked.
 Um, that certainly helped us, I think, get the most done quickest.

 Rik Ferguson: [00:36:05] Fantastic.
 Um, I've just looked at how much time we've been talking already.
 And I'm kind of disappointed because this, honestly, this time is flying by.
 And I think we've basically touched on three of the things that I had written down that I wanted to talk to you about.
 So I'm going to shift gears and move on.
 You just mentioned, um, security, operations, incident response.
 So that gives me an opportunity for a now very obvious segue into, um, current threats.
 Um, I know we spoke about cloud and how misconfiguration is, is, um, one of the biggest current threats and certainly the one that attackers are leveraging more than anything else.
 Certainly more than vulnerabilities for example.
 Leaving aside that, um, obviously the one big, uh, it's not even an elephant in the room, it's basically the room.
 Uh, the one big thing that everyone is talking about from a security operations and incident response perspective today is ransomware.
-Is that something that's impacted your operations to date, or is it something that is a lingering concern that you're like, OK, at some point I'm going to have to deal with.
+Is that something that's impacted your operations to date, or is it something that is a lingering concern that you're like, okay, at some point I'm going to have to deal with.

 Tash Norris: [00:37:07] So not impacted today which is a nice thing to say, but I'm sure it's a matter of time for all of us.
 So I would always advocate for speaking kindly for those that have been impacted.
 Um, it's too easy for us.
 Isn't it.
 To get down on their companies they've been called out.
 Yeah.
 I do.
 I, have some wonderful colleagues in the industry, and I do know someone that has been impacted.
 I think some people may have seen me tweet about this recently.
 The bit that was really interesting for me, and I think a lot of companies have is everyone has playbooks, right?
 Hopefully you're on your way to building your playbooks out.
 And so you'll have a ransomware playbook and that will talk about what you will do in the event of ransomware.
 You have your insurance details, hopefully if you've got it, um, your crisis management details for your business and then everything through to who the right suppliers are to liaise with depending what you need to do.
 The bit that not a lot of people have, and I was chatting to someone who works in a PR company recently who'd done some pretty big brands in my PR pieces of work.
 And they talked about a ransomware policy and, uh, took me a while to actually click what she was saying.
 But what she was talking about was do you pay or do you not pay and the importance.
 Yeah.
 And the importance of having that conversation in a unemotional and objective setting.
 And so having that conversation to know where your heads are at both at a security team, but at a board level or C level in a safe environment.
 So well before hopefully any type of event happens.
 And I thought that was interesting, I guess, at a number of points.
 One is that you all might differ quite wildly.
 Um, but also making sure that your, um, team members that might be a bit more impulsive are clear on things like sanctions and the impact of payment for your sanction there.
 So the impact on your insurance and actually the stance on your insurance.
-Something I've learnt recently is that some insurance will actually always advocate for paying, which is the opposite of what I initially thought.
+Something I've learned recently is that some insurance will actually always advocate for paying, which is the opposite of what I initially thought.

 Rik Ferguson: [00:39:07] Yeah.
 And I understand that's sometimes down to the fact that it can be cheaper than, than not paying and trying to remediate.
 Right.
 The cost of the remediation could end up for the insurance company, a bigger payout than the cost of their answer.
 And I guess as a threat actor, what the threat actor has to continually try and do is to strike the balance where for an insurance company, because that's typically we're moving more and more to the situation where they are the people paying.
 Uh, they got to strike the balance of finding that sweet spot, where actually from a financial and only from a financial perspective, uh, maybe it does make more sense to pay.